 Patrick F.N.
 Anderson is the President, CEO and a director of Dalradian Resources Inc., a private gold development company, and previously served as the co-founder, President, CEO and a director of Aurelian Resources Inc. prior to its acquisition in 2008 by Kinross Gold Corporation.
 Mr. Anderson is an exploration geologist, entrepreneur and business executive with over 20 years of experience in the resource sector.
-Mr. Anderson also serves as the Lead Director of Osisko Mining Inc. He has been a member of the Audit Committee since 2016.
+Mr. Anderson also serves as the Lead Director of Osisko Metals Inc. He has been a member of the Audit Committee since 2016.

-Kenneth A. Armstrong is the President, CEO and a director of North Arrow Minerals Inc. (TSX-V.NAR) and previously served as the Company's President and CEO from February 2005 to August 2015.
+Kenneth A. Armstrong is the President, CEO and Westhaven Gold Corp.
+(TSX-V.WHN), formerly President and CEO of North Arrow Minerals Inc. and previously served as the Company's President and CEO from February 2005 to August 2015 and its interim Chief Executive Officer from April 1, 2024 to October 9, 2024.
 Mr. Armstrong graduated from the University of Western Ontario with an Honours Bachelor of Science Degree (Geology) in 1992 and from Queen's University with a Master of Science Degree in Geology in 1995.
 He worked with a number of exploration and development companies including Diavik Diamond Mines Inc., Aber Resources Ltd. and Navigator Exploration Corp.
 Mr. Armstrong is also a registered Professional Geoscientist in Nunavut, Northwest Territories and Ontario.

 Samantha Hoe-Richardson is an experienced non-executive director from a global mining, infrastructure and insurance background.
-She is currently a non-executive director of WE Soda Ltd, Assured Guaranty UK Ltd, Ascot Underwriting Limited, 3i Infrastructure plc and Independent Group Advisor on Climate Change & Sustainability to Laing O'Rourke.
+She is currently a non-executive director of WE Soda Ltd, Assured Guaranty UK Ltd, Ascot Underwriting Limited, and Independent Group Advisor on Climate Change & Sustainability to Laing O'Rourke.
 Ms. Hoe-Richardson was Head of Environment & Sustainable Development at Network Rail until 2017 and prior to that spent 16 years at Anglo American plc, latterly as Head of Environment.
 She previously worked in investment banking and audit.
-Ms. Hoe-Richardson holds a Masters Degree in nuclear and electrical engineering from the University of Cambridge, and is also a qualified non-practicing Chartered Accountant.
+Ms. Hoe-Richardson holds a Masters' Degree in nuclear and electrical engineering from the University of Cambridge, and is also a qualified non-practicing Chartered Accountant.

-Tony Trahar was the CEO of Anglo American Plc, one of the world's largest mining groups, and was also a director of Anglo Gold, Anglo Platinum and De Beers from 2000 to 2007.
+Anthony Trahar was the CEO of Anglo American Plc, one of the world's largest mining groups, and was also a director of Anglo Gold, Anglo Platinum and De Beers from 2000 to 2007.
 From 1985-2000, he was Chief Executive, and then Chairman of Mondi Ltd (now listed in London as Mondi Plc), a multinational forestry, pulp, paper and packaging group.
 Since leaving Anglo American he has also held a number of senior advisory roles for Barclays Natural Resource Investments (2007-2013) and Macquarie Bank (2014-2016).
 Mr. Trahar holds a B.Comm degree and is a Chartered Accountant.